-•Learn about ethical violations that have occurred with decedent research •Understand the current laws and regulations that do/do not relate to decedent research Consider how to support ethical research with decedents Target Audience(s): HRPP/IRB Directors; Research Program Leadership and Institnutioal Officials; Legal Counsel; Public Relations Professionals; Researchers and Research Staff; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs D2: When the Feds Come to Town: What to Expect from a Federal "Site Visit" Track(s): HRPP/IRB Management and Administration; A Dialogue With the Feds During this session, federal officials from OHRP, FDA, and NIH will explain the process of a site visit, including what will be reviewed, what needs to be prepared, and how the process is implemented.
-In addition, speakers will discuss the roles and responsibilities of the IRB, the investigator, and the study team in preparing for and facilitating a federal site visit, explain the common triggers and types of federal site visits and how they differ in scope and expectations, review the key documents and records that need to be readily available and organized for a federal site visit, and share best practices for communicating with federal officials before, during, and after a site visit Learning Objectives:
+•Learn about ethical violations that have occurred with decedent research •Understand the current laws and regulations that do/do not relate to decedent research •Consider how to support ethical research with decedents Target Audience(s): HRPP/IRB Directors; Research Program Leadership and Institutioal Officials; Legal Counsel; Public Relations Professionals; Researchers and Research Staff; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs D2: When the Feds Come to Town: What to Expect from a Federal Site Visit or Inspection Track(s): FDA Regulated Research; HRPP/IRB Management and Administration, Compliance During this session, federal officials who conduct site visits and inspections will explain the process (before, during and after) a site visit.
+Presenters will discuss metrics and common findings, and provide an overview of resources and best practices for consideration.
+Officials will be from OHRP and FDA.
+Learning Objectives:

-Describe the purpose and benefits of a federal site visit from the perspective of the site and OHRP/FDA/NIH Identify the key steps and best practices for preparing for a successful site visit •Learn how to serve as a resource and partner to the study team, including how to communicate about the site visit and answer questions and concerns Target Audience(s): HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Legal Counsel; Compliance Personnel; Researchers and Research Staff; Clinical Research Staff; QA/QI Professionals D3: An Update from AAHRPP, Inc.
+•Describe what occurs before, during, and after a site visit and an inspection •Learn of resources and best practices available in preparation of a site visit or an inspection. •Ask speakers questions about federal site visits and inspections.

+Target Audience(s): HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Legal Counsel; Compliance Personnel; Researchers and Research Staff; Clinical Research Staff; QA/QI Professionals

-Track(s): A Dialogue with the Feds Learn about the latest news and happenings from AAHRPP during this session.
+D3: An Update from AAHRPP, Inc. Track(s): A Dialogue with the Feds Learn about the latest news and happenings from AAHRPP during this session.
 AAHRPP staff members will update attendees on new additions to the accreditation application, annual reporting documentation, Standards and Elements, website resources and the online accreditation management system.
-They will also discuss the educational opportunities and resources available to accredited and not-vet-accredited organizations alike.
-Also, make sure to visit the AAHRPP onsite booth during the conference and sign up to meet with AAHRPP staff members during their office hours Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Legal Counsel; QA/QI Professionals: Compliance D4: Relationship Building to Respect Tribal Sovereignty and Improve Research Safety Track(s): Populations Requiring Additional Protections; Advancing Equity and Justice; IRB Review; Social, Behavioral, and Educational Research American Indian/American Native (AI/AN) Nations have diverse and unique research needs.
-This session will share the CSP steps individuals and organizations can take to engage and build relationships with Indigenous partners.
+They will also discuss the educational opportunities and resources available to accredited and not-yet-accredited organizations alike.
+Also, make sure to visit the AAHRPP solid booth during the conference and sign up to meet with AAHRPP staff members during their office hours.
+Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Legal Counsel; QA/QI Professionals; Compliance D4: Relationship Building to Respect Tribal Sovereignty and Improve Research Safety Track(s): Populations Requiring Additional Protections; Advancing Equity and Justice; IRB Review; Social, Behavioral, and Educational Research American Indian/American Native (AI/AN) Nations have diverse and unique research needs.
+This session will share the steps individuals and organizations can take to engage and build relationships with Indigenous partners.
 Relationship building is a critical step to ensuring AI/AN protections while also respecting Indigenous sovereignty.
-Learning Objectives: Discuss the importance and centrality of sovereignty in Al/AN research •Deepen one's understanding of Indigenous Nations today and their healthcare needs •Identify steps in building relationships with Indigenous partners and reflect on steps one my apply in their own work Target Audience(s): HRPP/IRB Directors: IRB Members, Chairs, and Vice Chairs: Legal Counsel: Compliance Personnel; Educators/Trainers; Clinical Research Staff; HRPP/IRB Administrators, Managers, and Staff; Research Program Leadership and Institnutioal Officials; Researchers and Research Staff
+Learning Objectives: •Discuss the importance and centrality of sovereignty in AI/AN research •Deepen one's understanding of Indigenous Nations today and their healthcare needs •Identify steps in building relationships with Indigenous partners and reflect on steps one my apply in their own work Target Audience(s): HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Legal Counsel; Compliance Personnel; Educators/Trainers; Clinical Research Staff; HRPP/IRB Administrators, Managers, and Staff; Research Program Leadership and Institutioal Officials; Researchers and Research Staff D5: Are You Leaving Money on the Table?
+Ensuring IRB Fees Are Accounted for in a Single IRB (sIRB) World Track(s): Single IRB; HRPP/IRB Management and Administration With the implementation of sIRB regulations, IRBs may not always know how to ensure the associated IRB fees are accounted for, including identifying if the development of fee schedules when serving as the IRB of record is the appropriate route.
+This session will go through the life cycle of research when an IRB serves as a sIRB and also when ceding review, and explore fees that should and can be recouped for overall HRPP operations.
+Learning Objectives: